keepassxreboot/keepassxc/INSTALL.md

 git pull
 ```

-For a stable build it is recommended to checkout the master branch.
+For a stable build, it is recommended to checkout the master branch.

 ```bash
 git checkout master